Nishi HarimaList of winter outing spots

 Ayabeyama Plum GroveTatsuno City

-The inn's pride and joy is the "Starry Open-Air Bath Tenshu no Yu" in the large public bath "Mantenboshi."
-This is a spectacular open-air bath where you can soak while watching the dreamlike scenery of the four seasons.
+The inn's pride and joy is the "Tenshu-no-Yu" open-air bath in the large public bathhouse "Mantenboshi".
+It's a spectacular open-air bath where you can soak in the hot springs while gazing at the scenery of Yumemae in all four seasons.
 At night, you can have the starry sky all to yourself.
-If you're lucky, you might even be able to experience a "starry bath" where the stars in the night sky are reflected in the bathtub.
+If you're lucky, you might even experience a "starry bath" where the stars in the night sky are reflected in the bathwater.

-Choose from accommodation plans that allow you to stay with your dog, day-trip bathing, or lunch with a salad bar, depending on your needs.
-Why not take the whole family out to relax and unwind?
+Choose from accommodation plans that allow you to stay with your dog, day-use hot springs, and lunches with a salad bar, depending on your purpose.
+Why not take a trip to unwind with your whole family?

 - location